iande/stomper/README.md

   introduced me to the STOMP spec and started my work on this gem
 * Hiram Chino and everyone on the stomp-spec mailing list for keeping the Stomp 1.1 spec moving

-##To Do

-The specs and features tests could use some refactoring, especially the features.